sandyschumann/sandyschumann.github.io/README.md

 I am a Lecturer at the [UCL Department of Security and Crime Science](http://www.ucl.ac.uk/jill-dando-institute) and study risk factors of radicalisation, extreme political attitudes, as well as hate crime prevention.
 I am keen to translate academic research into policy and practice; I am looking forward to connect with policymakers and practitioners in the field of CVE and hate crime prevention.

+### News June 2020
+* My paper 'Radical News?
+Immigrants’ Television Use, Acculturation Challenges, and Support for Terrorism' is in press with Behavioral Sciences of Terrorism and Political Aggression
+* The article about civic/political engagement in the digital age that I wrote with Djouaria Ghilani and Olivier Klein for [Bruxelles Laique](https://twitter.com/Sandy_Research/status/1268838261482500096) is now available.

 ### News May 2020
 * I launched a website - [Covid-19 and Hate Crime](https://covid19andhatecrime.pubpub.org/pub/bzyb8du4/release/6) - to collect research and news reports that examine hate crime/incidents during the Covid-19 crisis.
 I also ran a victimisation survey in the UK, and the results are presented on the website.